AnthonyDickson/HIVE/README.md

 There should be run configurations for PyCharm included when you clone the repo from GitHub in the `.idea` folder.

 ### CLI Options
-If you want help with the CLI and the options, you can either refer to the source code or view the help via:
+If you want help with the CLI and the options, you can either refer to [options.py](video2mesh/options.py) or view the help via:
 1. Local Python:
     ```shell
     python -m video2mesh --help